FirelyTeam/firely-docs/vonk/facade/accesscontrol_api.rst

 Default implementation
 ======================

-The default implementation is described in feature_accesscontrol_.
+The default implementation is described in :ref:`feature_accesscontrol`.
 You just have to implement support for the search parameters used in defining the Compartment Filter.
 If a search parameter that is used for authorization is not implemented, Vonk will respond with a 401 Unauthorized.

 Alternative implementation